simondiep/minimal-react-example/README.md

 # Notes

+As this is a basic React example:
+ - All dependencies (babel, react) are specified in the index.html
-As this is a basic React example, module loading is not present for simplicity.
+ - Module loading is not present for simplicity.
 React and defined components are shared on the window Object.